 For years now, I've offered a selection of general Virtues and Vices based on what's in the books.
 Since I've redefined the system, however, I've also rewritten these traits and reworked their mechanics.
 I hope they might be of use to you, in whole or in part.
 If you'd like to see my old writeup and assortment of Virtues and Vices, please download the 1.0 document linked above.

 A celebratory character revels because life is meant to be savored, no matter how dark things may seem.
 They don’t party recklessly, but they will put off some obligations to take a break.
 They don’t indulge out of despair, but partake in whatever helps them relish the fact that they’re alive.
 They orchestrate moments to smile, sing, and dance, even if they have to break some rules along the way.

 Your character regains all spent Willpower when they successfully create or assist in a joyous occasion that comes to a peaceful conclusion.

 Possessed by: Rave organizers, celebrant sin-eaters.

-A charitable character shares what he has - whether it’s time, money, or possessions - for the sheer joy of giving.
-He might hope for some good will in return, but the act of giving is its own reward and payment can’t provide the same satisfaction.
+A charitable character shares what he has - whether it’s time, money, or possessions - for the sheer joy of giving and to improve the lives of others.
+He might hope for some good will in return but doesn’t expect or depend on it; the act of giving is its own reward and payment can’t provide the same satisfaction.
 By lifting others up, a good Samaritan feels as though he is improving the entire world, one person at a time.